VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

 = 00.04.09 =
 Major VY256 update!
-NOW with server side hash tracking so users can't edit HTML to get more points.
+NOW with server side hash tracking!
+Does not appear to have problems with uBlock, Brave, or Malwarebytes (Still requires consent!)
-Still needs more work such as throttle and CPU control, but under Windows 10 usually only takes up 10% and can be increased by using more than one browser profile.
+Needs more work such as throttle and CPU control, but under Windows 10 usually only takes up 10% and can be increased by using more than one browser profile.
 Pays to any wallet and mines to any of the listed supported pools that do XMR.
 And some various bug fixes and testing.